jield-webdev/solodb-dataprocessor/README.md

 ## SoloDB Data processor

-This repository contains a python template in Docker to allow external data processing in SOloDB
+This repository contains a python template in Docker to allow external data processing in SoloDB

 ### Python/Flask application